PayPal Developer Logo

 4. Select Save.

-3. Start making API calls with Postman
+3. Make API calls with Postman

 This example uses the Orders API to create an order and capture payment using sandbox accounts linked to your Developer Dashboard account.
 To find your sandbox account credentials, log into the Developer Dashboard and select Sandbox > Accounts.